-- O As a part of the Project on Strengthening of Multi-Disciplinary Teams (MDTs) for Protection of Trafficked Persons (implemented once a year from 2009 to 2014) and the Project on Capacity Development on Assisting Victims of Trafficking in the Greater Mekong Sub-regional Countries (implemented once a year from 2015 to 2018), JICA invited Thai officials in charge of measures against trafficking in persons to Japan and conducted country-specific training. - O JICA is implementing the "Project for Strengthening the Operation of Hot Line for Counseling and Supporting Trafficked Survivors" in Viet Nam from November 2018 to November 2021.
+O JICA is implementing the "Project for Strengthening the Operation of Hot Line for Counseling and Supporting Trafficked Survivors" in Viet Nam from November 2018 to November 2021.
 This project aims to further strengthen prevention of trafficking in persons and collaboration with related organizations, based on the fact that Viet Nam's hot line operation system (telephone consultation service) has been developed by the "Project for the Establishment of Anti-Trafficking in Persons (TIP) Hotline in Vietnam" implemented from 2012 to 2016.
+In 2020, JICA and IOM sponsored by the Ministry of Labor, Invalids and Social Affairs worked together to support the workshop regarding the revision of decrees on bylaws of the Act on Anti-Trafficking in Persons in Vietnam.
+In addition, JICA held training for telephone counselors.

-[Figure 35] Anti-Trafficking in Persons Hotline, Hanoi Operation Center (JICA)
+[Figure 34] Anti-Trafficking in Persons Hotline, Hanoi Operation Center (JICA)